nadrimajstor/micropython-wiki/Performance.md

 Here's a sample little tight counter loop, running for 10 seconds on 3 different setups:

 **MicroPython on Teensy 3.1: (96Mhz ARM)**
 Damien gave me a hint, and told me to put the performance test inside a function, rather than global.
 It almost doubles the execution speed, which used to run 396,505 times.
+With another hint, its up over a million now:

     def performanceTest():
+        millis = pyb.millis
-        endTime = pyb.millis() + 10000
+        endTime = millis() + 10000
         count = 0
-        while pyb.millis() < endTime:
+        while millis() < endTime:
             count += 1
         print("Count: ", count)
     performanceTest()

-**Count:  659,770**
+**Count:  1,098,681**

 ***